-There are 2 modes of scanning (basic and advanced) to make your search more effective.
+There is a priority feature and 2 modes of scanning (basic and advanced) to make your search more effective.
 The basic scan mode uses the channel and code combinations for each of the 75 channels as you have set them (or with the default code value of 1).
 The "Advanced Scan" mode will scan all channels for any and all codes, detect any code in use, and use that code value temporarily for that channel.